mmfay/mmfay/README.md

 ## Hi there 👋

+- My name is Matthew Fay, I have a B.S. in Software Engineering and a B.S. in Logistics & Supply Chain Management.

+- I enjoy building full-stack web applications, with a current focus on React, Node.js, and MySQL.

+- My goal is to create applications that are intuitive, scalable, and deliver a rich user experience.

+- Here is a current project i'm working on, https://nutrigym.softwarerror.com

 <!--
 **mmfay/mmfay** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.